kubermatic/docs/content/kubermatic/v2.14/advanced/versions_updates/_index.en.md

 ### Default Versions

-The list of default versions is shown in the CRD example linked to above, but it's recommended to retrieve the actual list from the Kubermatic Operator itself.
+The list of default versions is shown in the CRD example linked to above, but it's recommended to retrieve the actual list from the Kubermatic Kubernetes Platform(KKP) Operator itself.

 The operator comes with a `kubermatic-operator-util` tool, which can output a full default
 KubermaticConfiguration: